 But research into this topic is sparse, and it doesn’t help that reading from a computer screen is fundamentally different from reading text on paper, which means that conclusions from regular color theory don’t carry over to digital.

-“Reflective and transmissive colors are completely different,” said user experience design consultant Steven Hoober, who wrote about designing for dark mode earlier this year.
+“Reflective and transmissive colors are completely different,” said user experience design consultant Steven Hoober, who wrote about designing for dark mode.
 He said that light mode was designed “just like a piece of paper, but it doesn’t look right because it’s what’s called transmissive color — it’s emitting light.”

-For designers like Hoober, creating a dark theme for an application involves considerations of readability and accessibility.
-One of the key concepts that determine readability is contrast: the difference in color between the text and the background.
+For designers like Hoober, creating an accessible dark theme for an application involves considerations of contrast: the difference in color between the text and the background.
 But color itself is more complex than most people realize.

 “Color is fundamentally defined in three different ways: hue, saturation and brightness,” Hoober said. “‘Hue’ is what I call the spectrum, the rainbow part.
 Red versus green are not colors, they’re hues.”

 Saturation is how much of the hue there is, and brightness is determined by how much white or black is mixed with the hue.
-All three need to be taken into account when reviewing a design’s contrast.
+Tools like WebAIM and Contrast Checker make it easy to take into account all three factors when reviewing a design’s contrast.

 “It’s considering the entire thing,” Hoober said.
 “You can’t just change from red to green and not adapt the contrast.
 They all interact with each other.”